o2r-project/api/docs/job.md

 One job consists of a series of steps.
 All of these steps can be in one of three status: `running`, `failure`, or `success`.
 The are executed in order.

 - **validate_bag**
-  Validate the BagIt bag based on npm's [bagit](https://www.npmjs.com/package/bagit).
+  Validate the BagIt bag based on the npm library [bagit](https://www.npmjs.com/package/bagit).
 - **validate_compendium**
-  Parses and validate the bagtainer configuration and metadta.
+  Parses and validate the bagtainer configuration and metadata.
 - **image_prepare**
   Create an archive of the payload of the BagIt bag, which allows to build and run the image also on remote Docker hosts.
 - **image_build**
-  Send the bag's payload as a tarballed archive to Docker to build an image, which is tagged `bagtainer:<jobid>`.
+  Send the bag's payload as a tarballed archive to Docker to build an image, which is tagged `erc:<job_id>`.
 - **image_execute**
   Run the container and return based on status code of program that ran inside the container.
 - **check**